-Another McKinsey article - The balancing act: Omnichannel excellence in retail banking - highlights the value of focusing on how digital marketing tactics can support omnichannel experiences.
+A recent McKinsey article, The balancing act: Omnichannel excellence in retail banking, highlights the value of focusing on omnichannel marketing in retail banking.
+The authors explain:

-This movement towards creating services and offers that are more personalized and more in tune with customers means that being at the forefront of digital marketing trends is critical to reach new and existing audiences.
+This movement towards creating services and offers that are more personalized and more in tune with customers means that being at the forefront of digital marketing trends is more important now than ever.